ming1in/jim-app/README.md

 ## Github link: [https://github.com/ming1in/jim-app](https://github.com/ming1in/jim-app)

 ## What is Jim?
 Insert Jim: Your Personal Gym Trainer.
 Jim is here to assist you in your time of need.
-On our website, you would be able to find exercises for the muscles groups you are working on, whether it is a push, pull, or leg day.
+On our website, you would be able to find exercises for the muscle groups you are working on, whether it is a push, pull, or leg day.
 Jim will easily give you a range of random exercises to help you reach your fitness goals.
 Jim is a site that will not make you scroll endlessly through different social media platforms to find a decent workout that you want to do.
-Jim will create workouts for you completely if your brain is completely fried that day and you can get the satisfaction knowing you got a complete workout.
+It will create workouts for you completely if your brain is fried that day and you can get the satisfaction knowing you got a complete workout.
 Log in with Jim and save workouts that you like, or log in with Jim and find exercises for different muscle groups.

 ## [Front End](/client)
 The way that this works is that in front-end, you'll need to cd into client, and then do the following commands: